 2. Review your compensation and benefits offerings

-Is your compensation and benefits package competitive?
+Is your nurse compensation and benefits package competitive?

 To answer that question, facilities can benchmark salary and benefits against: